metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Seems to me that the Patriot defense is playing quite a bit of dime personnel against Lamar and the offense, trading size for speed.

 Deatrich Wise actually showing up in the pass rush.
+Could this finally be the year he breaks out as a complimentary piece opposite Matthew Judon?

+This Baltimore offense hasn't changed colors much.
+Still very much focused on Lamar's ability to run setting up everything else, be it the read-option or the play-action.
+Lamar still prefers to throw his balls in between the numbers.

 ***